RESEARCH

 The Canadian Friends of Sufi Arts, Culture, and Knowledge™ (CFSACK®) Research Awards Program is dedicated to advancing the study and appreciation of Sufi arts, culture, and knowledge.
-This program offers financial support to students and scholars affiliated with Canadian higher educational or cultural institutions, enabling them to engage in various academic activities.
-These activities encompass fieldwork, archival research, and organizing conferences or workshops to foster academic publication.
+The program offers financial support to students and scholars affiliated with higher educational or cultural institutions, enabling them to engage in various academic activities such as fieldwork, archival research, and the organization of scholarly events to promote academic publication.

-Awarded candidates may potentially have the opportunity to gain exclusive access to the Musée d’Art et de Culture Soufis MTO™ in Chatou, France (20km outside Paris), upon request and subject to approval.
+Awarded candidates may potentially have the opportunity to gain exclusive access to the Musée d’Art et de Culture Soufis MTO™ in Chatou, France, upon request and subject to approval.
 The exclusive access would include complimentary admission to the museum, the opportunity to consult with the museum’s curators and researchers and privileged access to the museum's collections.

 Subject areas eligible for the CFSACK Research Awards are wide-ranging and include any research project related to Sufi Art, Culture and Knowledge in fields including, but not limited to, art, art history, fine arts, anthropology, archaeology, architecture, classics, cultural studies, ethnomusicology, history, literature, philosophy, psychology, religious studies, and sociology.
 This diversity reflects the program's commitment to fostering a comprehensive understanding of Sufi culture across various disciplines.